A Dependency Vulnerability Put a Logistics SaaS's Users at Risk

 run `npm audit fix` to fix them

 Twenty-three vulnerabilities.
 Four of them high severity.
-And we'd been ignoring this for who knows how long.
+And the team had been ignoring this for who knows how long.

 The Fix